mspatil-jalgaon/Miner-Pro/README.md

 - Extract the ZIP file.
 - Run miner_pro.exe — no installation or Python required.
 - That’s it!
 Miner Pro will start watching your clipboard instantly.

-## 🧾 Miner Pro — Smart Clipboard Manager

-Miner Pro is a simple, lightweight clipboard tool made with Python and Tkinter.
-It quietly keeps track of everything you copy (just hit **Ctrl + C** like usual), then lines them up in a clean list.
-Need something you copied earlier?
-Just double-click and it’s back on your clipboard.

 ---